DMSO for horses – know the risks and rewards

 - Most of us also know DMSO as a great anti-inflammatory agent, so it’s quite common for DMSO to be used on a fresh wound or new swelling, which I will never do without a veterinarian’s go ahead.

-DMSO also creates a huge amount of heat – so swelling and irritation can increase.
+DMSO also creates a considerable amount of heat – so swelling and irritation can increase.

 - I hear it all the time – my horse has a swollen leg, a hot this, a sore that, so I put some DMSO on it.
 Unless a veterinarian tells you to do this, I wouldn’t!
 Why add more heat and swelling to heat and swelling?